 • Where a student has been removed from class in a period after reaching the 4th consequence, (in the case of general misbehaviour), the student will be sent to the general office/AP.
 The student will be required to participate in restorative practices usually before entry into the next class of the said teacher.
 A time for a meeting between the student, teacher and Student Liaison will be set to restore the relationship between the teacher and student.
-The contract is signed by the student, teacher and Student Liaison at the meeting.
-The parent is notified of the incident and signs the form, which is then returned to the Student Liaison.
+The meeting will focus on restoring the relationship and establishing a way forward for positive engagement in learning.